 P.S. – You can keep your premium podcast content secure and exclusive with our private podcasting feature.
 Start one private feed for no extra cost on any Captivate plan, and integrate it with Zapier to automate your paid membership!

-Save time creating podcast show notes with Captivate’s snippets tool!
+Save time creating podcast show notes with Captivate’s Dynamic Show Notes Builder tool!

 In this tutorial, we’ve shown you how to create great quality, SEO-friendly podcast show notes to provide context to your episodes, inform listeners and build authority.